 Hard Water vs. Soft Water: What's the Difference and Why It Matters

-soft water vs hard water
+soft water vs hard water, drinking water in houston, tap water

 Water is an essential element in our daily lives, but not all water is created equal.
 You may have heard the terms “hard water” and “soft water” thrown around, but what do they actually mean, and why does it matter?
 At Lone Star Water of Houston, we believe in empowering our customers with knowledge to make informed decisions about their water quality.
 In this blog, we’ll delve into the differences between hard water and soft water, and why it’s crucial to understand their impact on your home and health.